-- (a) Layoff and recall shall be based on centre seniority, that is, the last hired shall be the first laid off and the last laid off shall be the first recalled provided they have the ability and training to perform the work that is available, and that licensing standards can be maintained. - (b) Any regular employee who has completed less than five (5) years employment shall receive four (4) weeks' notice or four (4) weeks' pay in lieu of notice.
-After the completion of a period of employment of five (5) years, one (1) weeks' notice shall be added for each subsequent completed year to a maximum of eight (8) weeks' notice or pay in lieu of notice. - (c) Any regular employee who has chosen layoff as per Article 4.15(c) shall have the right to decline a recall to work at reduced hours, without loss of seniority. - (d) Layoff and Recall Process - (1) No layoff will occur without prior notice to the shop steward. - (2) Any employee affected by a layoff shall receive written notification prior to layoff. - (3) A regular employee who is laid off will remain on the recall list for a maximum of twelve (12) months from the discontinuation of her/his position, regardless of any period the employee is not subject to recall under Article 4.17(d)(7).
-A long-term auxiliary employee who is laid off based upon a shortage of work or who chooses to be laid off under Article 4.15(c) will remain on the recall list until the original end date of the position for which she/he was hired. - (4) If the employee(s) position is reinstated within the time period noted in (3) above, the employee will be recalled to her/his position. - (5) Notice of recall shall be made by telephone, or if unsuccessful, by registered mail to the last address of the employee known to the University. - (6) An employee notified of recall shall be given ten (10) working days' notice to report to work. - (7) It shall be the responsibility of the employee to keep the University informed of her/his current address and telephone number.
+- (a) Layoff and recall shall be based on centre seniority, that is, the last hired shall be the first laid off and the last laid off shall be the first recalled provided they have the ability and training to perform the work that is available, and that licensing standards can be maintained. - (b) Any regular employee who has completed less than five years employment shall receive four weeks' notice or four weeks' pay in lieu of notice.
+After the completion of a period of employment of five years, one weeks' notice shall be added for each subsequent completed year to a maximum of eight weeks' notice or pay in lieu of notice. - (c) Any regular employee who has chosen layoff as per Clause 4.15(c) shall have the right to decline a recall to work at reduced hours, without loss of seniority. - (d) Layoff and Recall Process - (1) No layoff will occur without prior notice to the shop steward. - (2) Any employee affected by a layoff shall receive written notification prior to layoff. - (3) A regular employee who is laid off will remain on the recall list for a maximum of 12 months from the discontinuation of their position, regardless of any period the employee is not subject to recall under Clause 4.17(d)(7).
+A long-term auxiliary employee who is laid off based upon a shortage of work or who chooses to be laid off under Clause 4.15(c) will remain on the recall list until the original end date of the position for which they were hired. - (4) If the employee(s) position is reinstated within the time period noted in (3) above, the employee will be recalled to their position. - (5) Notice of recall shall be made by telephone, or if unsuccessful, by registered mail to the last address of the employee known to the University. - (6) An employee notified of recall shall be given 10 working days' notice to report to work.

+- (7) It shall be the responsibility of the employee to keep the University informed of their current address and telephone number.
 If the employee is not available to be recalled to work for a period of time, they shall inform the University of this in writing and will be removed from the recall list for that period of time.
-They will be returned to their position on the recall list at the end of their period of unavailability by the University.

-- (8) The recalled employee shall receive no less than his/her former salary plus any negotiated changes to which she/he had become entitled during the period of layoff. - (9) If the employee informs the University, by telephone or by mail, that he/she is unwilling to be recalled, or if he/she fails to report as per (6) above, his/her position on the recall and seniority list is forfeited as of that date. - (10) If the employee informs the University that she/he is unable to report to work within the limits in (6) above, the University may pass on to the next person on the recall list, or hire as in Article 4.7 if the recall list is exhausted.
+They will be returned to their position on the recall list at the end of their period of unavailability by the University. - (8) The recalled employee shall receive no less than their former salary plus any negotiated changes to which they had become entitled during the period of layoff. - (9) If the employee informs the University, by telephone or by mail, that they are unwilling to be recalled, or if they fail to report as per (6) above, their position on the recall and seniority list is forfeited as of that date. - (10) If the employee informs the University that they are unable to report to work within the limits in (6) above, the University may pass on to the next person on the recall list, or hire as in Clause 4.7 if the recall list is exhausted.
 The passed over employee remains at the top of the list for any subsequent hires up to the term set out in (3) above.